• [email protected]

 Planting and Nurturing Future Forests

 By Ben Taylor, ACRES Project Manager Our restoration efforts are my favorite projects to coordinate at ACRES, particularly tree plantings.
-Since the turn of the century, ACRES has planted roughly 300,000 trees on 600 acres of land!
-LAYING THE GROUNDWORK Much effort goes into planning and preparing before planting.
-We typically plant trees in areas ...
+Since the turn of the century, ACRES has planted roughly ...

 • 02/23/2023